troywiipongwii/Credit_models/README.md

 # Credit_models
-ML/econometric techniques used to analyze credit default data in jupyter notebook
+ML/econometric techniques used to analyze credit default data and credit approval data in jupyter notebook